baites/jekyll-pseudo/README.md

 ## Output
 Output is annotated with `<span>` classes and can be styled using CSS.
 Typically keywords are made bold and variables are italicized.

-Using the style provided in `lib/jekyll-pseudocode.css` previous markdown should be rendered as:
+Using the style provided in `lib/jekyll-pseudocode.scss` previous markdown should be rendered as:

 ![Image](https://raw.github.com/baites/jekyll-pseudocode/master/doc/screenshot.png)

+## Author
+Victor Bazterra ([@baites](https://github.com/baites)) fork from jekyll-pseudo project by Wiktor Macura ([@wkm](https://github.com/wkm)).
+I have done only minimal changes in updating some grammar.
+I also provided with a scss with the style I like.

+I stop working in the project so no changes are expected from me.

+## Acknowledgement
+Thanks Tate Tian ([@tatetian](https://github.com/tatetian)) for the great project.